-Swain’s Cay Lodge on Mangrove Cay (Cay is pronounced Key here) is a prime example of the new breed of facilities that are appearing in the Out Islands.
+Swain’s Cay Lodge on Mangrove Cay (Cay is pronounced Key here) is a prime example of the best of Out Island facilities that answer both questions with a resounding “yes,”.
 Situated between North and South Andros Islands, the resort caters to the specific needs of fly casters, offers first-class accommodations and service, and a welcoming atmosphere.
 That latter item is not surprising, since it lies in what is often referred to as the Family Islands.
 The local residents know how to make a visitor welcome.

 Swain’s Cay owner Cheryl Bastian fell victim to that welcoming appeal herself.
 Originally from Nassau, her mother was a waitress and father a taxi driver.
 For her own career she chose financial services, in which she spent 33 years.
 Then on a visit to family members on Mangrove Cay, Ms. Bastian fell in love with the island, where immediately upon arrival, she “unwound” from the stress of the business world.
 She also noticed a piece of land with waterfront access that was perfectly situated for a lodge.